i4mShayan/Fashion-Product-Name-Generation/README.md

   <img src="https://kaggle.com/static/images/open-in-kaggle.svg" alt="Open in Kaggle">
 </a>

-For the classification tasks, we utilize a pre-trained model developed for multi-label classification of fashion products.
+For the approaches below, I utilize a pre-trained model developed for multi-label classification of fashion products.

 You can find the details and code for this model in the [Fashion Product Multilabel Classification repository](https://github.com/i4mShayan/Fashion-Product-Multilabel-Classification).

 ## Approaches

-We implemented two approaches to tackle the image-to-text prediction problem:
+Implemented two approaches to tackle the image-to-text prediction problem:

 ### Approach One: End-to-End Transfer Learning with RNN